longg-phamm/Priori/README.md

 # How to run the application on a host machine
 To run the entire application, the host machine must be in the server directory and use the command "npm run dev" to start the application.

+## Acknowledgments
+I’d like to express my gratitude to our team leader, Melvin Lugo, for giving me the permission to take ownership of this project.